wangyouquanMas/questions/README.md

 ### Redis Setup

 Redis is used for caching.
 Make sure Redis is running on the host and port specified in the .env file.

+### How to connect to mysql database
+docker exec -it questions_mysql mysql -u questions_user -pquestions_password